ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Not a member?
 Read for free here!</blockquote>

 <h3>4.
-Why We Transitioned: A Comparison of Next.js vs Astro - <a href="https://medium.com/@stankovicd.mina/why-we-transitioned-a-comparison-of-next-js-vs-astro-ab8fcc839484" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Hydration Errors Caused by Google Chrome Extensions - <a href="https://medium.com/javascript-in-plain-english/next-js-hydration-errors-caused-by-google-chrome-extensions-2a426ae529d3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mina Stankovic`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>In this article, we’ll explore the key reasons behind two significant transitions in our project: moving from Next.js to Astro for…</blockquote>
+<blockquote>Next.js is hydration errors, particularly when these errors are triggered by Google Chrome extensions.</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>